7 OLS Explained

 \[ y_{i} = \beta_{1}(x_{i1} \times x_{i}) + x_{i} \equiv y_{i} = \beta_{1}x^{2}_{i} \] We simply square the original value of age, keeping its linear form in the regression model.
 That way, when age 4 is input in the model, the number our regression model reads in the computer is 16.
 When age 10 is put into the model, it reads 100.
 Of course, as one would expect, there’s likely some critical point for this function, where people begin to be able to lift less given some values of age.
 We never know this of course, but OLS can be used to estimate it in the manner that we’ve done.

-Note that when we include such terms in our model, called interaction terms in econometrics (I may cover this more later), we must include the linear term in the model as well.
+Note that when we include such terms in our model, called interaction terms in econometrics (I may cover this more later, but see this), we must include the linear term in the model as well.
 In Stata, this would look something like reg y c.labor##c.labor.
 Under the hood, this includes in the model reg y labor labor2.
+Note that whenever you include an interaction term in your model, you MUST include the original terms.
+For example, say some unit is treated after some time point, and we want the treatment effect for that treated unit in that period when the treatment was active.
+One way of doing this in Stata is like

 Another example can come from sports.
 Say we posit a relationship between height and skill at basketball.
 We take a sample of NBA players, run a few regressions for relevant metrics and have our software spit out coefficients at us.
 Can we generalize to the population?
 No!!
 The NBA is one of the most selective sports leagues on the planet.
 The NBA selects for height and skill, among other things.
 The worst player on the NBA bench is like a god from Olympus compared to the average human, physically and in terms of skill.
-They are not representative of even a human 2 standard deviations above the mean.
+They are not representative of even a human 2 standard deviations above the mean on all metrics we can think of.

 Next we presume strict exogeneity.
 Formally, this means the average of our errors, given the set of covariates we’ve controlled for, is 0.
 It means our predictor variables may not be correlated with the error term.
 Note that the error term is different from the residuals: the error term includes unobserved characteristics that also may affect the outcome.
 In other words, we cannot omit important variables from our model.

 For example, say we wish to see how the number of firefighters sent to a call affects the amount of damage from that fire.
-We wish to measure the association in other words.
+We wish to measure the association of of different variables.
 We conclude that there’s a positive relationship between number of firefighters sent and damage.
 Say, we use the number of trucks sent to a call to predict the damage in dollars for a sample size of 10,000,000 calls.
 We find from the bivariate model that every truck you send increases damage by 30,000 dollars.
 So, we elect to send less people to future calls.
 Is this a good idea?
 No!!!!
 People will die like that.

 Okay now that we’ve ran through the implementation of OLS, we can do some examples in Stata about how to interpret the coefficients.
 Suppose we posit that age and gender affect a person’s income.
 We can simulate a dataset in Stata like this (again, put this in a do-file and run this code)